 Most Influential Paper Awards

-SIGPLAN presents these awards to the author(s) of a paper presented at ICFP, OOPSLA, PLDI, and POPL held 10 years prior to the award year.
+SIGPLAN presents these awards to the author(s) of a paper presented at the POPL, PLDI, ICFP, and OOPSLA held 10 years prior to the award year.
 The award includes a prize of $1,000 to be split among the authors of the winning paper.
 The papers are judged by their influence over the past decade.
 Each award is presented at the respective conference.

 John Vlissides Award